 For those of us who have already finished the first two seasons of Bridgerton (and are anxiously awaiting the premiere of Bridgerton season 3), you may have wondered about the man to whom they dedicated the final episode of season one.
 Here's everything we know about Brian Nickels and his connection to the series.

-Who is Brian Nickels from Bridgerton?
+Who is Brian Nickels from 'Bridgerton'?

-Imhangbe wrote soon after his passing: “Brian, immensely grateful that our paths crossed and for the dynamic and positive impact you’ve had in my life for the past months - you’ve always had my corner and filled me with uber confidence on and off set with your infectious enthusiasm and passion for what you do - you’ve been an incredible coach and friend."
+Imhangbe worked closely with Nickels and expressed sadness at hearing of his passing in an Instagram post: "Brian, immensely grateful that our paths crossed and for the dynamic and positive impact you’ve had in my life for the past months - you’ve always had my corner and filled me with uber confidence on and off set with your infectious enthusiasm and passion for what you do - you’ve been an incredible coach and friend."

 Nickels’ wife Simone, who worked alongside her husband, told Yahoo Movies UK: “He was one of the hardest working men ever.
 He lived to make other people happy.
 It's all he wanted to do.
 He didn't take any day for granted.
 Every day he had, he lived it to the fullest.”
 Nickels is survived by his wife Simone and his two young children, Sienna and Rocco.

+Nickels was a well-known stuntman and has been credited for many famous films and television shows.
 He made one of his first appearances in the James Bond 1997 classic film Tomorrow Never Dies.
 He later appeared in later Bond movies starring Daniel Craig in Spectre and Skyfall.

-He also worked on action-packed movies in the Marvel cinematic universe such as: Avengers: Age of Ultron, Thor: The Dark World, Captain America: The First Avenger and Guardians of the Galaxy.
+He also worked on action-packed movies in the Marvel cinematic universe such as Avengers: Age of Ultron, Thor: The Dark World, Captain America: The First Avenger and Guardians of the Galaxy.